KTA-Organizer/Organizer-API/README.md

 This API provides all logic on which to build the client.

-## Progress
-You can follow the progress on [Trello](https://trello.com/b/XxmwBDop/kta-organizer-progress).

 ## Deployment
 We build this uppon Google Cloud.
 It uses storage buckets, MySQL, Redis and App Engine.